juju/docs/src/en/getting-started.md

 your machine.

 Juju is available for various types of Linux, macOS, and Windows.
-Click on the sections below for the relevant instructions.
+Click on the sections below for the relevant instructions or visit the [install instructions][install] for a thorough run down of your options.

 <style>